About the Bowen Center for Health Workforce Research and Policy

-The Bowen Health Workforce Information Portal (Bowen Portal) was developed to enable stakeholders to readily discover, use, and share health workforce information.
-The Bowen Portal provides reliable and timely data on Indiana’s health workforce in order to support data-driven policy development and to inform decisions at both the state and local levels.
-The Bowen portal is maintained by the Bowen Center for Health Workforce Research & Policy at the Indiana University School of Medicine in collaboration with the State of Indiana.
+The Bowen Health Workforce Information Portal (HWIP) was developed to allow stakeholders the ability to readily discover, use, and share health workforce information.
+Additionally, HWIP provides reliable and timely data on Indiana’s health workforce in order to support data-driven policy development and to inform decisions at both the state and local levels.
+The HWIP is maintained by the Bowen Center for Health Workforce Research & Policy at the Indiana University School of Medicine in collaboration with the State of Indiana.

-To stay on top of the latest in health workforce research & policy as well as to receive updates in regard to the Bowen Health Workforce Information Portal, please subscribe.
+To stay on top of the latest in health workforce research & policy please subscribe to our email list.

 July 2018-June 2019